pablohema/FreeCodeCamp-Data-Analysis--PythonCertification/README.md

-# 🐍Scientific Computing with Python Projects
+# 🐍Data Analysis with Python Projects

 These are the projects I have submitted in the **Data Analysis with Python** course offered by the **FreeCodeCamp**.